Performance Comparison Between A Simple Full-Duplex Multi-Antenna Relay And A Passive Reflecting Intelligent Surface: System, FD Relay, and Channel Models

-The design in Fig.~\ref{fig_relay} is a fairly standard hardware design of massive antenna array systems with analog beamforming \cite{6736750, 8030501, 7389996, 8371237}.
-In fact, instead of conventional arrays, the proposed FD relay can be even build using reconfigurable holographic surfaces \cite{bib23, deng2021reconfigurable}.
+The design in Fig.~\ref{fig_relay} is a fairly standard hardware design of multi-antenna array systems with analog beamforming \cite{6736750, 8030501, 7389996, 8371237}.
+However, the large-scale conventional phased antenna arrays may have inherent implementation limitations due to the power consumption and physical size.
+These limitations can be circumvented by available antenna technologies, such as, {\it reconfigurable holographic surfaces}, \cite{9110848, 9690474, 9136592, 9826717, 9324910, bib23, deng2021reconfigurable}, reconfigurable reflectarrays, \cite{8023752, 6648436, 8485924}, and reconfigurable transmitarrays \cite{5422701}.
+Similarly to the passive RIS, these antenna types are based on programmable metamaterials and therefore the relay would have a comparable size and power consumption as the RIS.

+In terms of data rate performances, all of these types of antenna arrays are similar.
+As a result, we will concentrate on deriving the data rate of the proposed FD relay built with conventional antenna arrays.
+However, when deriving the energy efficiency of the relay-assisted system, we will concentrate on the relay built with reconfigurable holographic surfaces, for which power consumption models are already available in the literature e.g \cite[Sec-V]{9826717}.

-\subsubsection{Channel Models}
+\subsection{Channel Models}

 Let the channel between the source and the receive-side of the FD relay be represented by the vector $\mathbf{h}_{S} = [h_{S,1}, h_{S,2} \cdots, h_{S,M}]^T$, where $h_{S,m}$ denotes the channel between the source and the relay's $m$-th receive antenna.
 Let the channel between the transmit-side of the FD relay and the destination be represented by the vector $\mathbf{h}_{D} = [h_{D,1}, h_{D,2}\cdots, h_{D,N}]^T$, where $h_{D,n}$ denotes the channel between the relay's $n$-th transmit antenna and the destination.
 The channels $h_{S,m}$ and $h_{D,n}$ are conventionally modelled as